Browser support

 The BFED also realises it is not a feat to drop support for a particular (set of) browser(s) and understands that forgetting about the existence of those users hurts them and their perception of the company/product.

-The BFED realises that users have different abilities and preferred ways of using a computer, whether it's a mouse, finger, thumb, screen reader, keyboard or a combination of all, websites should be consumable no matter the audience, screen size or capability of the browser.
+The BFED realises that users have different abilities and preferred ways of using a computer.
+Whether it’s a mouse, finger, thumb, screen reader, keyboard or a combination of all, make websites consumable no matter the audience, screen size or capability of the browser.

 When given the choice to add a preprocessor (e.g. LESS, SASS, CoffeeScript etc) to the tech stack, the BFED knows there’s a much deeper impact beyond just “writing less code”.